hideandzeek/cse15l-lab-reports-w24/lab3.md

 ![Image](-l2.png)
 The grep -l command is used to print only the names of files that contain the specified word.
 This is useful when you want to quickly identify files that contain a specific word without needing to inspect the content of each file individually.

 I found all the ways to use `grep` using `man grep` in my terminal.
-But I also looked up ways to use grep and picked one from this[website](https://man7.org/linux/man-pages/man1/grep.1.html).
+But I also looked up ways to use grep online, this is the [website](https://man7.org/linux/man-pages/man1/grep.1.html) I used, which is pretty much like `man grep`.